OData/odataorg.github.io/_posts/2016-07-07-Recap-on-OData-session-for-SAP-Business-Objects-Universe.md

 For this event, we talked about the future of SAP Business Objects Universes in the context of data connectivity.
 Starting BO 4.1 SP2, SAP introduced OData support where the Universe semantic layer (UNX) serves as both a producer and consumer.

 What this means for analytics professionals is that they can connect their favorite tools across SAP Lumira, Tableau, Spotfire or Microsoft PowerBI to access the Universe in a couple of clicks without having to install any client software.
 There is a requirement on the server side with BI Platform services for WebApplicationContainerServer and WebIntelligence ProcessingServer.
-And with support for Generic OData 2.0 Sources for the Universe, there is new potential to access any OData 2.0 endpoint on the backend.
+And with support for Generic OData 2.0 Sources for the Universe, there is new potential to access any OData 2.0 endpoint on the backend such as those from the [DataDirect Cloud OData Service](https://www.progress.com/odata).

 This is an exciting development for the OData ecosystem and we can expect similar developments in semantic layers from other enterprise platforms across Oracle OBIEE RPD and IBM Cognos FM.